fastrgv/RufasSok/README.md

 * Fixed problem with the embedded ibox solver not respecting time limit.
 * Other code improvements & corrections.

-**ver 2.5.8 -- 8oct2023**

-* Revived OSX support, but without a bundle, and built without using Xcode.

-**ver 2.5.7 -- 23sep2023**

-* All cc-by-nc-licensed puzzle sets have been removed for complete GPLv3 compatibility.
-* Updated splaypq utility.
-* Discontiued OSX development.
-* Added graceful shutdown in case of exception.

 **See complete revision history at end of file**